Monton: Landmarks

 The local landmarks include the Unitarian Church and the locally named "Old Man's Shelter" both on Monton Green.
 The Monton Shelter was completed in June 1930 following a campaign by the local vicar and a local Councillor for a shelter where 'Veterans of Industry' could meet during inclement weather.
 The shelter has recently been refurbished.
 A more recent addition is the Lighthouse built in recent years next to the Bridgewater Canal.

 Sport

-Monton & Weaste Cricket Club play in Ellesmere Park.
+Monton Cricket Club and Boardman & Eccles Lacrosse Club play in Ellesmere Park at the Welbeck Road site of Monton Sports Club.